slayk/Calculator/README.md

 # Calculator

-A fundamental Calculator Application based on HTML and JavaScript only.
+A fundamental Calculator Application based on HTML, JavaScript and Express.
 - Takes two numbers from the user.
 - Adds them up.